Have you seen “The Matrix”?

 You may want to study by yourself.
 If that’s the case, there are many resources and tips available for you.
 Or if you prefer more structure, there are quite a few free online English courses that you should consider, either as a supplement to another course or as your main course.

-Also, if you haven’t tried FluentU or the FluentU App yet, you really should check it out.
+Also, if you haven’t tried FluentU or the FluentU app for iOS or Android yet, you really should check it out.
 It’s entertaining, educational, fun and affordable.
 You can improve your English skills by watching videos, learning and practicing vocabulary, and taking comprehension quizzes.
 Start your free 15-day trial here!

 2. The more you practice, the better and quicker you’ll learn